ugo-studio/usefulljs/README.md

 ## Overview

-`@ugo-code/streamline.js` provides a set of straight-forward, robust, and efficient functions designed to tackle common challenges in modern web development.
+`usefulljs` provides a set of straight-forward, robust, and efficient functions designed to tackle common challenges in modern web development.
 Whether you need to prevent redundant API calls, handle transient network errors gracefully, perform complex data analysis on arrays, or secure your data with modern cryptography, this library has you covered.

 Built with TypeScript, it offers full type safety and is designed for seamless integration into any project, supporting both ES Modules and CommonJS.